pfnet/PaintsChainer/README.md

 # Paints Chainer
-Paints Chainer is line drawing colorizer using chainer.
+Paints Chainer is a line drawing colorizer using chainer.
-Using CNN, you can colorize your scketch automatically / semi-automatically .
+Using CNN, you can colorize your sketch semi-automatically .

 ![image](https://github.com/pfnet/PaintsChainer/blob/open/sample.png)